mlswg/mls-protocol/draft-ietf-mls-protocol.md

 # Introduction

-DISCLAIMER: This is a work-in-progress draft of MLS and has not yet seen significant security analysis.
-It should not be used as a basis for building production systems.

 RFC EDITOR: PLEASE REMOVE THE FOLLOWING PARAGRAPH The source for this draft is maintained in GitHub.
 Suggested changes should be submitted as pull requests at https://github.com/mlswg/mls-protocol.